-This document sets forth mandatory guidelines for the organization of a "Robotics for Good Youth Challenge National Event", contingent upon the prior authorization of the International Telecommunication Union (ITU) for the entity to be recognized as a National Organizer.
-The ITU reserves the right to withdraw its approval at any time if the entity fails to comply with the established guidelines or engages in activities detrimental to the event.
+This document sets forth guidelines for the organization of a "Robotics for Good Youth Challenge National Event", contingent upon the prior authorization of the International Telecommunication Union (ITU) for the entity to be recognized as a National Organizer.

 The ITU oversees the planning and global coordination of the "Robotics for Good Youth Challenge National Events" and the organization of the Grand Finale.
 Designated National Organizers are responsible for the local execution of the competition within their specified geographic areas, as determined in consultation with the ITU.